 -

-Cells show the assigned State for each valve in each step, or the active configuration for each Equipment Module
+Cells show the assigned State for each Engineering Item in each step, or the active configuration for each Equipment Module

 The matrix updates live — any changes made in the drawing, ribbon, or other editors are immediately reflected in the grid.